The hybrid Lexus IS 300h Executive Edition serves to remind us that there is civilised life beyond the BMW 3 Series. Jonathan Crouch reports.

 Market and Model

-The Executive Edition is based on the Luxury trim level but delivers a £30,000 asking price that'll save you £1,000 over that variant.
+The Executive Edition is based on the Luxury trim level but delivers a £31,000 asking price that'll save you £3,500 over that variant.
 It includes a full leather interior and Lexus Navigation as standard.
-These extras would normally tack £3,390 onto the asking price and are two of the most requested options by Lexus IS customers.
+These extras are two of the most requested options by Lexus IS customers.
 Aside from these refinements, you also get the Drive mode select system (Normal, Eco & Sport - additional EV mode on IS 300h), cruise control, smart entry and start system, dual zone air climate control and power-fold heated mirrors.
 Then there are HID headlights with dusk sensing, eight airbags, DAB digital radio and Bluetooth connectivity.

 Cost of Ownership